cyber-science/2021/_pages/cbdcom/calltutorials.md

 </li><li>Short Bio of Tutor
 </li><li>List of venues, if similar tutorial was given in the past.
 </li></ul>
-<p>Please submit proposal to the tutorial chair, Prof. Rachid Benlamri rbenlamr@lakeheadu.ca.
+<p>Please submit proposal to the tutorial chair, Prof. Rachid Benlamri <a href="mailto:rbenlamr@lakeheadu.ca">rbenlamr@lakeheadu.ca</a>.
 Early submission is encouraged and tutors will be notified within one week after submission.
 CBDCOM’2021 rewards each accepted tutorial with hotel accommodation for the conference dates.
 </p><p>
 <b>IMPORTANT DATES</b>
 </p><p>